antonbabkin/rurec/nbs/rurality.md

 ---
 ```

 There are many different defitions of rurality, both within research community and in public policy.
 A recent systematic literature review [@nelson_definitions_2021] identified 65 research articles with different rurality definitions.
 A selection of definitions is presented here.
-In many cases, non-rural is defined first, and everything outside of it is considered rural.
+In many cases, non-rural is defined first, and everything outside of it is considered rural. @fig-compare-defns-wisc visually compares what apprears to be rural in Wisconsin under different definitions.

 Two major definitions which the Federal government uses to identify the rural status of an area are the Census Bureau's "Urban Area" and the OMB's "Core-Based Statistical Area".